-How to kill unwanted tty in Unix?
+How to kill or terminate unwanted tty/pts sessions in Linux?

 Did you ever face this situation, a lot of terminal connections to your server?

 Before starting, we have a brief discussion on TTY.
 The word tty stands for teletype terminals.
 Some years ago, user terminals were connected to computers’ electromechanical teleprinters or teletypewriters (TeleTYpewriter, TTY), since then the name TTY has continued to be used as the name for the text-only console.
 Here CryBit going to explain the command-line option to kill unwanted or unused or idle ttys.

 We need the PID (Process ID) of that particular terminal (tty).
 First check the active connections server using the command “w.”
 Please see the sample output pasted below:

 email@example.com [~]# w 02:05:41 up 234 days, 23:46, 3 users, load average: 1.47, 1.89, 1.98 USER TTY FROM LOGIN@ IDLE JCPU PCPU WHAT root pts/0 w3-oc.lolipop-i 23:51 53:49 0.04s 0.04s -bash root pts/2 w3-oc.lolipop-i 01:11 0.00s 0.01s 0.01s w root pts/3 w3-oc.lolipop-i 01:12 53:32 0.00s 0.00s -bash